Do the receptive fields in the primary visual cortex span a variability over the degree of elongation of the receptive fields?: Summary and discussion

+Furthermore, from the results presented in Section~\ref{sec-interpret-goris-exps-3-4}, that the orientation selectivity histograms accumulated by Goris et al.\ (\citeyear{GorSimMov15-Neuron}) appear to be better explained by a population of receptive fields up to order 4 than by receptive fields up to order 2, one may speculate if it would be appropriate to put additional focus of neurophysiological experiments on exploring the presence of visual receptive fields of higher order, compared to the receptive fields of lower order more commonly reported in the neurophysiological literature.

-If we would apply a similar type of assumption-based logical reasoning to the pinwheel structure in the primary visual cortex, then such a reasoning, based on the results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}), that the orientation selectivity appears to vary strongly from the centers of the pinwheels towards the periphery, would imply that the pinwheel structure in the visual cortex would, beyond an explicit expansion over image orientations, also comprise an explicit expansion over the eccentricity or the degree of elongation of the receptive fields.
-Based on these predictions, we have specifically proposed that explicit dependencies on a variability in the eccentricity of the receptive fields should be included, when modelling the pinwheel structures in the primary visual cortex.
+If we apply a similar type of assumption-based logical reasoning to the pinwheel structure in the primary visual cortex, then such a reasoning, based on the results by Nauhaus {\em et al.\/}\ (\citeyear{NauBenCarRin09-Neuron}) and by Wilson {\em et al.\/} (\citeyear{WilWhiSchFit16-NatNeuroSci}), that the orientation selectivity appears to vary strongly from the centers of the pinwheels towards the periphery.
+Then, this implies that the pinwheel structure in the visual cortex would, beyond an explicit expansion over image orientations, also comprise an explicit expansion over the the degree of elongation of the receptive fields.
+Based on these predictions, we propose to consider explicit dependencies on a variability in the eccentricity of the receptive fields, when modelling the pinwheel structure in the primary visual cortex.

 Strictly, and formally, the results from such logical inference could, however, only be regarded as theoretical predictions, to generate explicit hypothesis concerning the distribution of receptive field characteristics in these respects.
-To raise the question of determining if these theoretical predictions would hold in reality, we have in Section~\ref{sec-biol-hypo} formulated a set of testable explicit biological hypotheses, that could be either verified or rejected in neurophysiological experiments, concerning possible variabilities in the eccentricity of the receptive fields in the primary visual cortex of higher mammals, as well as hypotheses about possible connections between such variabilities in the eccentricity or the elongation and other receptive field characteristics, in particular in relation to the pinwheel structure in the primary visual cortex of higher mammals.
-We have also in Section~\ref{sec-quant-meas} formulated a set of quantitative measurements that could be made, to characterize how a possible variability in the eccentricity of the receptive field could be related to other receptive field characteristics, including the pinwheel structure in the visual cortex.
+To raise the question of determining if these theoretical predictions would firmly hold in reality, we propose that the testable explicit biological hypotheses formulated in Section~\ref{sec-biol-hypo} could be used to, in neurophysiological experiments, either verify or reject the overall hypothesis, concerning possible variabilities in the eccentricity of the receptive fields in the primary visual cortex of higher mammals.
+These predictions could also be used to explore hypotheses about possible connections between such variabilities in the eccentricity or the elongation and other receptive field characteristics, in particular in relation to the pinwheel structure in the primary visual cortex of higher mammals.